 10. Check your breaks before you take off.
 Most bikes in Amsterdam have bike pedal breaks instead of hand brakes, so test them before you start riding.

 11. Don’t stop for no reason, you have priority almost at all time (except the Tram has priority and pedestrian on zebras but only on zebras!)

 12. Cross tram lines at a sharp diagonal, it's easy to get your bike wheels stuck in them.
 And if a tram comes, it won't be a fun experience.

 13. Lock your bike!
 If you're bike isn't attached to the Earth, then expect it to be gone when you get back.

 14. Don't stress out!
-Just pay attention to what you're doing and abide by the rules above and you should be just fine!
+Simply pay attention to what you're doing and abide by the rules above, and you should be just fine!

 Bike rentals cost about 10€ per day.
 Here's a list of bike rental locations in Amsterdam.